Resparing/vkdt/DOCUMENTATION/Surface.md

 ### Requirements

 Almost all functions of the VKDT Surface require a valid VKDT Window & VKDT Instance to be setup.
-Refer to their respective documentations for more information.
+Refer to the Window and Instance Documentation on how to set those up.

 <br>